primas23/FileMapper/README.md

-# FileMapper
+# File Manager
-File Mapper for mapping csv to/from xls
+File Manager for trasfering and converting files